-You’ve been waiting patiently, you have been saving every penny.
-Making sacrifices to ensure your finances are in order.
+Summary: You’ve been waiting patiently, you have been saving every penny, making sacrifices to ensure your finances are in order.
 The time is finally here to start looking for that house you have always wanted.
 You followed all the advice you can remember, but now that you have finally arrived, what do you do next?
+This article will explain more.

-As a family-owned Mortgage Company with over 25 years of experience, without a doubt, your very next stop should be a planned visit with a reputable, locally licensed mortgage professional to obtain a mortgage pre-approval.
+As a family-owned Mortgage Company with experinece in the industry since 1992, without a doubt, your very next stop should be a planned visit with a reputable, locally licensed mortgage professional to obtain a mortgage pre-approval.
 It’s a simple step, but one that often gets skipped or overlooked.

 So how long does a mortgage pre-approval take, does it take longer in some states than others, and just what information will you need to provide?